 - Facilitate contacts with other people to promote learning of social and recreational skills, create community, and acquire a sense of belonging.

 - Work independently in community settings with flexible working hours.

 - Integrate strength and evidence-based practices into daily interactions with peers.

 - Provide responsible documentation of services provided in client record.

 - Attend ongoing training as required by supervisor.

-- Must have a minimum of 12 months clean and sober outside a structured living environment such as jail, prison or institution.
+- Must have a minimum of 12 months in recovery outside a structured living environment such as jail, prison or institution.

-- If in recovery, documentation of treatment completion or demonstration of mature and healthy coping.
+- If in recovery, documentation of treatment completion or demonstration of mature and healthy coping skills.

-- Willingness to submit to pre-employment drug screen.
+- Willingness to submit to a pre-employment drug screen.

 - Must have transportation.